-While we all want a designer home worthy of a magazine cover, not all of us can afford the price tag of a Million Dollar Decorator.
-These design a-listers, who famously never get our of bed for under a million dollars, can transform any space into a veritable décor wonderland filled with important antiques, luxe furnishings, and impressive art collections.
+While we all want a designer home worthy of a magazine cover, not all of us can afford the price tag of a Million-Dollar Decorators of Bravo TV fame.
+These design a-listers, who famously never get out of bed for under a million dollars, can transform any space into a veritable décor wonderland filled with important antiques, luxe furnishings, and impressive art collections.
 But as anyone who's watched the now-defunct Bravo TV show knows, these decorators also have a few tricks up their sleeves to make their dollar go farther.

-Million Dollar Decorator Mary MacDonald, who will guest star on Snackchat alongside her longtime pal Nathan Turner is a fan of creating the perfect ambiance through lighting: "When you don't have dimmers and are planning on entertaining, try 15 Watt bulbs and candlelight," she says.
-"It creates instant mood."
+Million-Dollar Decorator Mary MacDonald, who will guest star on Snack Chat alongside her longtime pal Nathan Turner is a fan of creating the perfect ambiance through lighting: "When you don't have dimmers and are planning on entertaining, try 15 Watt bulbs and candlelight," she says.
+"It creates an instant mood."

 Interior designer Jessica McClendon believes in making a statement through art: "A large piece of wall art always elevates a space, makes a statement and is practically impossible to mess up," she says.
 "I know the gallery wall is trending (I love it, too) but it’s a lot harder to do well than one big, dramatic piece."
 Her tip for keeping costs low when buying large-scale art: Have your own photographs blown-up.
 "I have a huge blow-up of a Paris metro station that was taken with my regular old camera," she says.